givtrah/dotfiles/README.md

       - *primary
 ```

-You can now edit secrets using:
+After rebuilding you can now (may require a relogin) edit secrets using:
 ```
 sops secrets/secrets.yaml
 ```